 Is tap water safe to drink in Split?

 Many visitors also asked me if tap water is safe to drink in Split.
 You don’t have to worry about drinking tap water in Split.
-Though it comes from aqueducts built 1700 years ago by Diocletian emperor, the water quality is frequently checked and it’s always perfectly safe.
+Though it comes from aqueducts built 1700 years ago by Diocletian emperor, the water quality is frequently checked and it’s mostly perfectly safe as long as there wasn’t heavy rain days before.

 In fact Split has one of the best water quality in Croatia.
 When you’re sightseeing across the town you can rest assured than drinking water from many local fountains across the city is fine, and I’m sure you will even remember the good taste of Split’s water.